Volunteers: (Estimated) 16

 This project will involve the building of a school.
 We will only get part of it done during our week, but other trips will keep things going.
 At this stage I don't know what phase we will be at.
 The construction work does not require experience - we can find roles for everyone.

 We are just starting to plan so you are the first to express interest.
-I will try to keep it to 16 people.
+I will try to keep it between 16 - 20 people.
 That number works really well.
 This will be my sixth trip to Nicaragua so I have a pretty good sense of the place.
 Here are some common questions:

 Based on the questions I have received so far, here are few FAQs: